-17 September 2022 — As I have noted in previous posts, a good friend, Shaun Usher, runs a blog called Letters of Note.
+17 September 2022 —Â As I have noted in previous posts, a good friend, Shaun Usher, runs a blog called Letters of Note.
 He also publishes a few books under that name.
 I have quoted him numerous times in my posts and, with his permission, included some pretty outstanding letters.

-He troves biographies, autobiographies, libraries, correspondence files, etc. to find letters written by such folks as Zelda Fitzgerald, Iggy Pop, Fidel Castro, Leonardo da Vinci, Bill Hicks, Anaïs Nin, Fyodor Dostoevsky, Amelia Earhart, Charles Darwin, Roald Dahl, Albert Einstein, Elvis Presley, Dorothy Parker, John F. Kennedy, Groucho Marx, Charles Dickens, Katharine Hepburn, Kurt Vonnegut, Mick Jagger, Steve Martin, John Steinbeck, Emily Dickinson
+He troves biographies, autobiographies, libraries, correspondence files, etc. to find letters written by such folks as Zelda Fitzgerald, Iggy Pop, Fidel Castro, Leonardo da Vinci, Bill Hicks, AnaĂŻs Nin, Fyodor Dostoevsky, Amelia Earhart, Charles Darwin, Roald Dahl, Albert Einstein, Elvis Presley, Dorothy Parker, John F. Kennedy, Groucho Marx, Charles Dickens, Katharine Hepburn, Kurt Vonnegut, Mick Jagger, Steve Martin, John Steinbeck, Emily Dickinson âŠ. oh, the list of authors is endless.
+He also has hundreds of letters sent to him by subscribers and fans.

 It was through Shaun I was able to learn the best bookstores and collectors and web sites to troll to assemble my own trove of letters from some of my favorite authors.
 I now have enormous compendiums from such authors as Gerald Durrell, Lawrence Durrell, Henry James, Henry Miller, H. L. Mencken and Michel Montaigne.